When you log into Alpine Chorus, the first view displayed is the user's home page.

 The concept of the page was then distilled into two clear principles.

-From this formulation, the solution coalesced.
+From this focus, the solution coalesced.

-The default view of the dashboard consisted of all five of the initial widgets, so that a new user would not have an empty home page when they logged in, and to give a starting point for changing the page to suit their needs.
+The default view of the dashboard consisted of five of the initial widgets, so that a new user would not have an empty home page when they logged in, and to give a starting point for changing the page to suit their needs.

-When the customization action is invoked (via the gear glyph in the top right), two groups are displayed: widgets that are currently displayed on the page, and widgets that are available to add to the page (i.e. are therefore not currently being displayed).
+When the customization action is invoked (via the glyph in the top right), two groups are presented: widgets that are currently displayed on the page, and widgets that are available to add to the page (i.e. are therefore not currently being displayed).
 Each widget is shown symbolically (and rectangularly) in a diagrammatic version of the dashboard page itself, creating a clear correspondence between the configuration view and how the actual dashboard page will be composed.

 The dashboard owner can drag any widget representation from one group to the other.
 Reorganization is possible by the same method: grab a widget in the “Displayed” group, and move it up or down to the desired position.